gvwilson/sensibleadventures/bookster/bookster.md

 The captain's scowl showed what he thought of Tinhead's inhabitants being clever.
 "And there was just the one shot?"

-Thomas's shrug was echoed by the rippling pattern on his jacket.
+Thomas shrugged, as if the question was no more important than whether he preferred his apples cut or quartered.
 "There may have been more afterward, but I turned tail the instant we were hit.
 It's rather vexing, you know.
 I put a lot of work into getting that boat looking the way it did---it will take *ages* to mend her."
-The pattern on his jacket rippled in agreement.
+The pattern on his jacket swirled in agreement.

 The captain scowled.
 "At the rate we're going, we'll be there tomorrow."